M-Hassan-Malik/crypto-investment-calculator/README.md

 ### `CryptoCalculator`

-This component does not require any props; all inputs are handled within the component itself.
+This component only have one optional onChange prop; all inputs are handled within the component itself.

 ## Development